Zeta-Sharp/Zeta-Sharp/README.md

 ## Hi!
-I'm newbie programmer Rikeidanshi.
+I'm newbie programmer Ζ# (Zeta-Sharp).
 I can write Python and C#(Unity).
 I usually make some softwares using Python.

-- 🔭 I'm currently working on [PyProma](https://github.com/rikeidanshi/PyProma/), which is a project aimed at improving Python project management.
+- 🔭 I'm currently working on [PyProma](https://github.com/Zeta-Sharp/PyProma/), which is a project aimed at improving Python project management.
 - 🌱 I’m currently learning Python and Unity (C#, Blender).
 - 🤔 I’m looking for help with experienced engineer like you.
 - 📫 How to reach me:
   - e-mail: rikeidanshi@duck.com
   - 𝕏: [Ζ# tech & stationery](https://x.com/rikeidansh22373)
-- 😄 Pronouns: (rikei) danshi
+- 😄 Pronouns: Zeta-Sharp

 ## My skill tree